Your basket is currently empty!

 Challenges Faced by Individuals

-Coping strategies for individuals with ADHD are crucial in managing the and minimising the negative effects of the disorder.
+Coping strategies for individuals with ADHD are crucial in managing the symptoms and minimising the negative effects of the disorder.

 However, despite these coping strategies, individuals with ADHD may still face difficulties due to the stigma surrounding the disorder in society.